 Gavin kind of helped with the name of his cake.
 When he first saw it at his party he said “trucks diggin dirt Rammie” (he can’t say Grammie yet) and that’s how the name Dirt Diggin Birthday Cake came about!
 Gavin is my 7th grandchild and he is such a precious little man and almost always has a smile on his face.
 He was just so cutie at his party and that’s all that mattered to me.
 My job of making him happy was a simple one.
 Got to love those grandbabies.

 This Dirt Diggin Birthday Cake is relatively easy to make.
 I cheated and used a gluten-free box mix for the cake and a couple cans of Simple Mills Organic Vanilla Gluten-Free Icing!
 Which by the way, is simply delicious.
 It made my time in the kitchen cut in half, which for me, is a plus when you want to be somewhere else.

 Closer picture of cake and the toy trucks I used.

 This Dirt Diggin Birthday Cake sure put a big smile on my grandson’s face!
 He was so happy!
 This is a quick and easy cake to put together.
 Put smiles on the faces of your family and get them into the kitchen to build memories.

-- 2 boxes – Gluten-Free Cake Mix – I use Pillsbury
+- 2 boxes – Duncan Hines Gluten-Free Vanilla Creme Cake Mix

 - 2 cups – Water